 “Clay is a sensitive material.
 It records every touch, and all that touch conveys.
 I use this responsiveness as a tool to communicate calm, and imperfection.
 Making pots, my wheel turns slowly.
 I stay present with the forming of each piece.
 Sometimes I rub the new pot to calm the marks of spin.
 I handle my pots a lot in their making, leaving a record of touch.
 I make my forms stable, noticeably solid.
 I make my lines irregular, like the beauty in nature.
 I try not to fix every mistake.
 Sometimes I try to make you laugh.”

-If you’re buying multiple items from the North Conway gallery, please call us rather than ordering online.
+If you order multiple items from the North Conway Gallery, please call us at 603-356-2441.
 We may be able to save you money on shipping.